linuxserver-archive/docker-owncloud/READMETEMPLATE.md

 * IMPORTANT, change the data folder to /data.
 * IMPORTANT, because the database is built into the container, the database host is localhost and the database user and the database itself are both owncloud.
 *  If you do not set the DB_PASS variable, the database password will default to owncloud.
-* After initial setup has completed, you need to restart the container with, docker restart owncloud , this sets the redis configuration for you.
+* After initial setup has completed, you need to restart the container with, docker restart owncloud , this sets the memcache configuration for you.
 * IMPORTANT, if you use your own keys name them cert.key and cert.crt, and place them in config/keys folder.

 ## Updates